Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference: Ethic Considerations

 \subsection{Architectural Compatibility with PagedAttention}

 The compatibility of KV-Cloak with modern inference engines stems from its core ``block-oriented'' design principle.
 All cryptographic operations—both obfuscation and de-obfuscation—are self-contained within a single physical memory block.
-This design intentionally creates no cross-block dependencies, allowing a memory manager like vLLM's PagedAttention to schedule, copy, swap, and share physical blocks freely, without any awareness of their obfuscated contents.
+This design intentionally creates no cross-block dependencies, allowing a memory manager like vLLM to schedule, copy, swap, and share physical blocks freely, without any awareness of their obfuscated contents.

-To empirically validate this compatibility and assess the impact of different configurations, we evaluated KV-Cloak on the LLaMA-3.2-1B model using the most common block sizes in PagedAttention: 16, 32, and 64.
-As shown in Table~\ref{table:block_size_accuracy}, KV-Cloak remains virtually lossless, achieving nearly 100\% model fidelity across both benchmarks for all tested block sizes.
-In terms of performance, the latency overhead in the worst-case MMLU benchmark remained consistently low at approximately 10\% across all block sizes (Figure~\ref{table:block_size_time}), and applying operator fusion reduces 2.79\% the inference latency.
+To empirically validate this compatibility, we evaluated KV-Cloak with the most common PagedAttention block sizes: 16, 32, and 64.
+We measured accuracy on LLaMA-3.2-1B (Table~\ref{table:block_size_accuracy}) and latency on LLaMA-3.1-8B (Table~\ref{table:block_size_time}).
+As shown in Table~\ref{table:block_size_accuracy}, KV-Cloak is virtually lossless.
+It preserves the baseline MMLU accuracy perfectly and results in negligible, statistically insignificant variations on SQuAD.
+In terms of performance (Table~\ref{table:block_size_time}), the overhead of the optimized, fused implementation remains consistently low, adding only $< 0.45\%$ latency relative to the prefill computation across all block sizes.

 These results confirm that KV-Cloak's design has no fundamental conflicts with the PagedAttention memory management model.
 Its negligible impact on accuracy and its low, stable overhead across various block sizes demonstrate that a full integration into an inference engine like vLLM is a practical and feasible engineering task.